-A number of good articles have been published on providing Forth interrupt response.
-Without invalidating the work of others, I wanted to meet the challenge of accomplishing high-level Forth interrupt service in a way that was much simpler yet would work in most indirect-threaded systems not using preemptive multitasking.
+Several good articles have been published on providing Forth interrupt response; but I wanted to meet the challenge of accomplishing high-level Forth interrupt service in a way that was much simpler yet would work in most indirect-threaded systems not using preemptive multitasking.
 (Side note: I have an article on this website on simple methods for multitasking without a multitasking OS, for systems that lack the resources to implement a multitasking OS, or where hard realtime requirements would rule one out anyway.)

 One man told me that he always does interrupts in assembly for speed, so he wasn't very interested in high-level Forth interrupt service.
 The nice thing here is that when you eliminate the overhead, you get some of the speed back.
 (Also, error-reporting and handling becomes easier.)
 You can of course still have assembly-language ISRs also if you like, and they will get priority over the Forth ISRs.